Health Benefits Advisor

 A child who is adopted or placed for adoption, as defined by the state in which the adoption takes place.

 A period of time that must pass before health insurance coverage provided by an HMO (Health Maintenance Organization) becomes effective.

-If a group health plan provides coverage to you through an HMO with an affiliation period, the affiliation period cannot be longer than 2 months (3 months for a late enrollee) from your enrollment date.
+If a group health plan provides coverage to you through an HMO with an affiliation period, the affiliation period cannot be longer than two months (three months for a late enrollee) from your enrollment date.
 During the affiliation period, the plan cannot charge you premiums, and the HMO is not required to provide benefits.